SteviLen420/TQE_simulation/TQE_CYCLE_MODEL.md

 3. **Relaxation with stochastic forcing** — $\dot{\beta}(t) = \kappa [\beta_{\text{eq}} - \beta(t)] + \xi(t)$, with relaxation constant $\kappa$ and mean-zero noise $\xi(t)$ interpreted in the Itô sense (so $\mathrm{d}\beta = \kappa [\beta_{\text{eq}} - \beta]\, \mathrm{d}t + \sigma_\beta\, \mathrm{d}W_t$ and any noise-induced drift is explicit).
 Stratonovich variants can be adopted but must then include the appropriate correction term.

 **Interpretation.** $\beta(t)$ is the “metronome” of the entire model.
 When it is near zero, the universe behaves like a hot, information-neutral plasma in law-space—everything is allowed, nothing is preferred.
 As $\beta$ ramps up, the Goldilocks window narrows and only configurations with the right energy–information balance remain statistically relevant.
 The specific functional form matters physically: a logistic ramp corresponds to a smooth reheating or symmetry-breaking event; the inverse-temperature law ties selection directly to cosmological cooling; the stochastic relaxation captures messy epochs where structure-formation or black-hole evaporation inject noise.
+Mathematically, $\beta(t)$ is an external control parameter, so the full law-space process is an explicitly time-inhomogeneous Markov chain/diffusion whose bias schedule can be engineered.
 Keeping $\beta(t)$ explicit is what gives TQE predictive leverage over when lock-in occurs.

 ---